San Miguel Corporation – Annual report – 31 December 2020

 The movements in investment property are as follows:

-In 2019, property, plant and equipment was reclassified to investment property due to change in usage as evidenced by ending of owner-occupation or commencement of operating lease to another party (Note 13).
+In 2020 and 2019, property, plant and equipment were reclassified to investment property due to change in usage as evidenced by ending of owner-occupation or commencement of operating lease to another party (Note 13).

-The fair value of investment property amounting to P63,878 and P49,093 as at December 31, 2019 and 2018, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).
+The fair value of investment property amounting to P75,305 and P63,878 as at December 31, 2020 and 2019, respectively, has been categorized as Level 3 in the fair value hierarchy based on the inputs used in the valuation techniques (Note 4).

 The fair value of investment property was determined by external, independent property appraisers having appropriate recognized professional qualifications and recent experience in the location and category of the property being valued.
 The independent appraisers provide the fair value of the Group’s investment property on a regular basis.